 Support Groups

-Support groups to offer a space to discuss common impacts for victim/survivors of sexual assault and/or relationship violence.
-Groups meet weekly to support each other without judgment, facilitated by Aurora staff.
-The space serves as a welcoming and nurturing environment for each member to share and connect with each other through validation, support, and community.
-Discussion topics can range from coping skills, stages of healing, impact on relationships, trust, sexual intimacy, options & resources, and more.
-Support groups are open to UMN-TC and Augsburg University students, staff, or faculty members, regardless of race, gender, or sexual orientation.
+Aurora support groups provide a safe space for victim/survivors of sexual assault and relationship violence.
+Facilitated by Aurora staff, weekly support groups offer a nonjudgemental environment to connect with others and discuss topics like coping strategies, stages of healing, healthy relationships, and more.
+These groups are open to all University of Minnesota Twin Cities and Augsburg University students, staff, and faculty, regardless of race, gender, or sexual orientation.

 Commonly Offered Support Groups

 Aurora offers support groups based on demand.
 Below are groups we have offered in the past, but not all are active each semester.
-Reach out to [email protected] to inquire about current offerings.
+Email [email protected] to inquire about current offerings.
+While our support groups are designed with specific identities in mind, all are welcome.

-The Sexual Violence Survivors Support Group is for individuals* who have experienced sexual violence (rape, sexual assault, sexual abuse, groping), and are looking for a supportive space for participant-led conversations that invite connection and healing.
+The Sexual Violence Survivors Support Group is for individuals* who have experienced sexual violence (rape, sexual assault, sexual abuse, groping) and are looking for a supportive space for participant-led conversations centered on connection and healing.
 We focus on the impact that trauma and violence can have on our daily lives.

 *All are welcome.
 This group will be most relevant to individuals who identify as women or who have been socialized into "womanhood," including cis women, trans women, and AFAB trans/non-binary/intersex folks.